-- Small City Arterial Program - Seeks to balance the integrity of the small city street system while minimizing costs. - Funding available for cities with population less than 5,000. - Program requires sidewalk on one side of the street and funds other multimodal features consistent with local needs. - Projects address structural condition of the roadway, rehabilitation, geometric deficiencies, and safety. - Grants provide up to 95% of costs for cities with population between 1000 and 4,999, and up to 100% for cities with population of 1000 or less.
+- Small City Arterial Program - Seeks to balance the integrity of the small city street system while minimizing costs. - Funding available for cities with population less than 5,000. - Projects address structural condition of the roadway, rehabilitation, geometric deficiencies, and safety. - Grants provide up to 95% of costs for cities with population between 1000 and 4,999, and up to 100% for cities with population of 1000 or less. - Sidewalk Program (Small Cities) - Funds projects to establish a highly connected pedestrian network in central business districts.
+Focuses on connecting pedestrian generators, maintaining sidewalk condition, and ADA accessibility. - Funding available for cities with a population less than 5,000.

-- Sidewalk Program (Small Cities) - Funds projects to establish a highly connected pedestrian network in central business districts.
-Focuses on connecting pedestrian generators, maintaining sidewalk condition, and ADA accessibility. - Funding available for cities with a population less than 5,000. - Grants provide up to 95% of costs for cities with a population between 1000 and 4,999, and up to 100% for cities with population of 1000 and less.
+- Grants provide up to 95% of costs for cities with a population between 1000 and 4,999, and up to 100% for cities with population of 1000 and less.